SolemmaLLC/ClimateStudioDocs/docs/addAreas.rst

 ================================================
 This panel is used to specify regularly occupied floor areas within a building.
 Many standards and green-building rating systems rely on the concept of regularly occupied areas when assessing access to daylight and views.
 Generally speaking, these areas are spaces that people occupy for significant periods of time -- e.g. more than an hour per person per day, according to the LEED v4 BD+C Reference guide.

 In ClimateStudio, occupied areas are defined via reference surfaces.
-We recommend modeling these surfaces coincident with the finish floor, as separate objects on their own material-less layer.
+We recommend modeling these surfaces at the finish floor, as separate objects on their own material-less layer.
 This allows precision in setting room boundaries independently from floor surfaces (which, depending on model construction, may span multiple rooms or slide beneath walls and columns).
 To define an occupied area, left-click the Add Area button (1) and select one or more reference surfaces.

 .. figure:: images/subPanel_areas.png
    :width: 900px